Travel on canals and waterways

 Working canal locks, steering with the tiller, mooring so you can hop off, and curling up to sleep inside the boat - there are loads of things that will make a narrowboat trip extra-special.

 Narrowboating is the use of long, narrow boats for travelling along canals and other waterways.
-All sections can do this during the day, and Brownies, Guides and members of The Senior Section can stay overnight on narrowboats.
+All sections can do this during the day, and Brownies, Guides and Rangers can stay overnight on narrowboats.

 To take girls narrowboating, you will need to find a reputable local provider with an adequately insured boat in good condition, and an appropriately experienced, competent and qualified skipper.